India army accused of ‘torture and custodial killing’ of Kashmir civilians

 A video of army men sprinkling chilli powder on the private parts of civilians lying on the floor has surfaced on social media.
 They were identified by the villagers as the men who were detained by the army.
 Al Jazeera, however, could not independently confirm the veracity of the video.

-Al Jazeera reached out to the concerned officials in Jammu, southern Kashmir’s main city, for the comment but received no response until the time of publication.
+Al Jazeera reached out to the concerned officials in Jammu, southern Kashmir’s main city, for comment but received no response until the time of publication.

 Fearing the spread of anger, the authorities cut off internet services and imposed restrictions in the area.